0n0w1c/electric-grid/readme.md

 *Changes:*
 Small poles are the new medium poles
-Medium, big, huge and circuit poles have no supply area (lights optional)
+Medium, big, huge and circuit poles have no supply area and optional lights

 *Wiring rules:*
 Small poles can connect to small and medium poles